Info

 PC003

-Qualifications to hold office in the Olbiil Era Kelulau include:
+To be eligible to hold office in the Olbiil Era Kelulau, a person must be:

--residency in Palau for not less-than 5 years immediately preceding election;
+(3) a resident of Palau for not less-than five (5) years immediately preceding the election; and

--residency in the district in which one wishes to run for office for not less than 1 year immediately preceding the election;
+(4) a resident of the district in which he wishes to run for office for not less than one (1) year immediately preceding the election.

 Voting Rights Act of 1981, as amended, Sec.
 1102-1103.
 (23 PNCA §1102-1103)